enasequence/read_docs/prog_05.md

 The sample XML format is defined by a [XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.sample.xsd).

+Samples can also be registered using the [Interactive Webin submission service](mod_03.html).
+However, you may find that in some cases there is more flexibility in creating submittable XML objects yourself.

 Samples represent the source material that has been sequenced.
 A sample may be connected to read, assembly and various types of interpreted data.
 Samples provide much of the context and value to the data that they are associated with.